Tax-Optimized Investing Strategies for Full-Time Workers with Side Hustles

 The SEP IRA works a little differently than the Solo 401(k).
 The major selling point?
 It’s way easier to open.
 You don’t need an EIN number (i.e., an incorporated business) and there’s less paperwork.
 Most robo-advisors offer SEP IRAs, while only major incumbent brokerage firms offer Solo 401(k)s.
 There’s no such thing as a Roth SEP IRA, so you only have the ability to make pre-tax contributions.
 If you’re rolling in the dough, though, that shouldn’t be an issue; most high earners wouldn’t be opting for Roth over Traditional anyway, in my opinion.
 Here’s more about the differences and how to open both types of accounts, if you’re torn.
 (Technically speaking, you contribute post-tax money to a SEP IRA that you then claim as a tax deduction in April when you’re gettin’ freaky with TaxAct and a bottle of red.)

 The Roth IRA, but probably not.
 Remember our rules about the Roth IRA?
-Can’t contribute if your taxable income exceeds $144,000 single or $214,000 filing jointly?
+Can’t contribute if your taxable income exceeds $165,000 single or $246,000 filing jointly?
 Well, that might make the Roth IRA obsolete for someone in this position, as someone who can afford to invest $50,000+/year is likely already above the income limit.
 “What about the Backdoor Roth IRA?” you say?
 If you’ve got a SEP IRA, that makes the Backdoor Roth IRA a tax quagmire.
-TL;DR: The likely outcome for Combination #2 is that you’ll only have your W-2 401(k) and a SEP IRA.
+TL;DR: The likely outcome for Combination #2 is that you’ll only have your W-2 401(k) and a SEP IRA unless you’re under the Roth IRA income limit that allows you to go through the “front” door.

 The same logic applies here: If you have enough money to contribute to multiple accounts but not enough to fill them all up, it’s likely simplest to get your Roth exposure in your 401(k) and not even mess with the Backdoor Roth IRA (assuming you’re over the income limit).